nmfs-ost/noaa-fit-resources/_posts/2019-08-16-reproducibile.md

 ## What is reproducibility?

-"An article about computational results is advertising, not scholarship.
-The actual scholarship is the full software environment, code, and data, that produced the result." - Claerbout and Karrenbach, 1992
+> "An article about computational results is advertising, not scholarship.The actual scholarship is the full software environment, code, and data, that produced the result."
+>
+\- Claerbout and Karrenbach, 1992

 Reproducibility in software or science refers to the ability of others to repeat your analyses and come up with the same result.
 Traditionally,